 - Legal expenses required to evict a tenant

-A good quality landlord insurance policy protects you against a number of things that other home and contents insurance policies do not cover.
-And the good news is that because it is an investment expense, your policy premium is tax deductible.
-The cost of landlord insurance varies between states and territories, and also varies by the risk associated with your property’s postcode.
+A good quality landlord insurance policy protects you against several things that other home and contents insurance policies do not cover.
+And the good news is that because it is an investment expense, your policy premium is tax-deductible.
+The cost of landlord insurance varies between states and territories and also varies by the risk associated with your property’s postcode.
 Normally it starts from AUD 400 onwards a year.

-The above costing is subject to changes by the Australian government on a yearly basis.
+The above costing is subject to changes by the Australian government every year.
 Hence it is always advisable to check with the agents/solicitors/tax consultants for the updated fee.

 Investing in Australian property can be a smart and lucrative business when done properly.
 Through IQI, we can provide you with assistance in your investment journey and ensure you will enjoy the benefits at the end of the day.

 Please leave your details below, and one of our esteemed team members from the International Sales will be in contact soon.